A-Jakobi-R/Introduction/README.md

-# Introduction
-A small introduction to a bit of what I can do
+# A small introduction to a bit of what I can do